Nov 20, 2024

 by Christopher Hazlehurst | Aug 14, 2023

-oil drilling Photo Source: Adobe Stock Image
+Oil drilling rigs at sunset with a dramatic sky.
+Photo Source: Adobe Stock Image

 The California Supreme Court ruled that Monterey County cannot unilaterally ban new oil and gas wells.
 The decision strikes down a voter-approved measure amid an ongoing battle over fossil fuels and how the state can address concerns over climate and personal health concerns.